Starrcade '93: 10th Anniversary: Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

-The main feud heading into Starrcade was between Ric Flair and Vader over the WCW World Heavyweight Championship.
-After leaving WCW in 1991, Ric Flair returned in early 1993, winning the NWA World Heavyweight Championship on July 18 at Beach Blast for the tenth time in a match with Barry Windham.
+The main feud heading into Starrcade was between Ric Flair and Big Van Vader over the WCW World Heavyweight Championship.
+After leaving WCW in 1991, Ric Flair returned in early 1993, winning the NWA World Heavyweight Championship on July 18 at Beach Blast for the eighth time in a match with Barry Windham.
 The title became the WCW International World Heavyweight Championship in September after WCW left the National Wrestling Alliance.
 Flair then lost the title to Rick Rude at Fall Brawl.

-After defeating Ron Simmons for the WCW World Heavyweight Championship on December 30, 1992, Vader held the championship all year up to Starrcade (save for a six-day run by Sting in March 1993).
+After defeating Ron Simmons for the WCW World Heavyweight Championship on December 30, 1992, Big Van Vader held the championship all year up to Starrcade (save for a six-day run by Sting in March 1993).
 Vader feuded with Davey Boy Smith in May over the title.
 The feud also involved Sid Vicious and Sting, who formed an alliance with Vader and Smith respectively.
 Vader then had a short feud with Cactus Jack before being chosen to face Vicious at Starrcade.
 On October 28, Arn Anderson and Vicious had a fight at a hotel that resulted in a double stabbing.
 The incident led to Vicious being fired, and Flair challenging Vader to a title match at Starrcade, with Flair also putting his career on the line.